 With East Cape real estate, stretching a living space beyond the indoors comes to fruition through moveable doors, open-air living spaces, outdoor kitchens, and beachfront balconies.
 With more than 350 days of sunshine, millennials love that East Cape real estate gives them the chance to enjoy both the weather and the scenic views.

-At Costa Palmas, the comprehensive plan of East Cape real estate developers has always focused on walkability—a green-living feature that has proven to appeal to most buyers, but especially younger generations.
+At Costa Palmas, the comprehensive plan of East Cape real estate developers has always focused on walkability.
+This green-living feature has proven to appeal to most buyers, but especially younger generations.

 Of course, a decreased carbon footprint isn’t just about driving less.
 From gas and electricity to waste and water, today’s young homebuyers often make real estate decisions based on energy-efficient features.